Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

-Generalized additive models can be developed in a way analogous to how generalized linear models were developed above, i.e., by working with a transformation of the response variable, hence the name generalized additive models (GAM).
-Equation (\ref{eq37}) describes the regression function as an additive model; alternatively it can be described through another link function:
+GAMs can be developed in a way analogous to how GLMs were developed above, i.e., by working with a transformation of the response variable, hence the name generalized additive models.
+Eq. (\ref{eq37}) describes the regression function as an AM; alternatively it can be described through another link function:

-Again, if a \textit{logit} function is used the model can be used for classification exactly as was done in the case of generalized linear models.
+Again, if a \textit{logit} function is used the model can be used for classification exactly as was done in the case of GLMs.
 Rewriting the score equations (\ref{eq32}) for the GAM, using the posterior probabilities as the response variable, produces the nonparametric classification method using the GAM.
-Details of fitting the model can be found in \cite[Sec.
+Details of fitting the model can be found in~\cite[Sec.
 4.5 and Ch.
 6]{Hastie1990Generalized}.